haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

     </div>
 </div>

 VST has a noticeably narrower measurement range, indicating higher precision.
-Atago and Difluids are slightly less precise but still significantly exceed their advertised precision with standard deviations about 0.01%.
-(Difluid 0.03%, Atago 0.15%).
+Atago and Difluids are slightly less precise but still significantly exceed their advertised precision (Difluid 0.03%, Atago 0.15%) with standard deviations only about 0.01%.

 #### Discussion